grame-cncm/embaudio/web/docs/lectures/lecture1.md

 </p><figcaption><center>The i.MX RT1060 used in Teensy 4.0 and the associated perifpherals </center></figcaption>
 </figure>

 Teensy 4.0 has 2 Mbyte of flash memory intended for storing your code.
 1Mbyte  of memory is available for execution (i.e. for variables and data storing during execution).
 Half of this memory (RAM1) is accessed as tightly coupled memory for maximum performance.
 The other half (RAM2) is optimized for access by DMA.
 Normally large arrays & data buffers are placed in RAM2, to save the ultra-fast RAM1 for normal variables.
-The mapping of variables to memories is indicated at the variables declaration by compiler directive (such as  {\tt DMAMEM} for variable in RAM2 or FASTRUN for variable in RAM1, see [here](https://www.pjrc.com/store/teensy40.html).
+The mapping of variables to memories is indicated at the variables declaration by compiler directive (such as  `DMAMEM` for variable in RAM2 or `FASTRUN` for variable in RAM1, see [here](https://www.pjrc.com/store/teensy40.html).

 The memory map is the following:
 <figure>